-The hierarchy views provide the full ancestry of each dimension key, as shown in "Displaying the Contents of a Hierarchy View" on page 4-5.
-The following WHERE clause uses the CALENDAR_YEAR level key column to identify the ancestor of a MONTH dimension key.
+The hierarchy views provide the full ancestry of each dimension key, as shown in "Displaying the Contents of a Hierarchy View".
+The following WHERE clause uses the CALENDAR\YEAR level key column to identify the ancestor of a MONTH dimension key.